Tree Trimming & Vegetation Management

 Trees are a common cause of blinks and outages - especially when severe weather hits.
 In addition, tree limbs that extend into power lines pose a significant risk to public safety.
 Anyone climbing a tree with branches that are intertwined with power lines can come into contact with the wires and be seriously injured.

-Our crews, which are generally Cooperative employees, trim trees around our primary transmission and distribution lines on a four (4) to five (5) year cycle.
+Our crews, both Cooperative employees and contractors, trim trees around our primary transmission and distribution lines on a four (4) to five (5) year cycle.

 Trees that are in the primary transmission and distribution lines, and trees that pose a threat to public safety and power interruptions will given our highest priority to be trimmed.